Fife Circle Line: Southbound

 In the evening, there are hourly services to Glenrothes via Cowdenbeath and to Kirkcaldy only (some of the latter continue to/from Dundee).
 Sundays see an hourly service in both directions around the full circle to Glenrothes.

+Services were curtailed as an economy during the coronavirus crisis and in the current (2023) timetable only run between Edinburgh and Glenrothes via Dunfermline (one train per hour), the Kirkcaldy side of the Circle being served only by trains between Edinburgh and Dundee.

-Some services regularly ran through to/from Newcraighall until 2015, but with the opening of the Borders Railway in September that year this routing ceased (except for a small number of weekday peak trains).
+Some services regularly ran through to/from Newcraighall until 2015, but with the opening of the Borders Railway that September this routing ceased (except for a small number of weekday peak trains).